Daniel Hogan (general): Career

 During the Irish War of Independence he quickly rose in the ranks to become second in command to Eoin O’Duffy in the Monaghan area.
 He also continued his involvement with the GAA, played senior football for Monaghan and was arrested, along with O’Duffy, before a game between Cavan and Armagh after refusing to apply for permits from the British authorities to hold the match.
 In November 1920 his brother Michael Hogan, also a member of the Irish Volunteers and captain of Tipperary was shot dead at Croke Park on Bloody Sunday (the Hogan Stand was named after him).
 After his release from prison Dan Hogan continued to play an active role in the border areas and by the time of the truce was in command of the 5th Northern Division of the IRA.
-During the handover of power at Dublin Castle he attended the blessing of the tricolour and had the honour of being the first to raise the flag officially at the ceremony, attended by Michael Collins.
-He supported the Anglo-Irish Treaty and joined the Free State Army at the beginning of the Irish Civil War rising to the rank of Major General of the Eastern Command.
+During the handover of power at Dublin Castle, he attended the blessing of the tricolour and had the honour of being the first to raise the flag officially at the ceremony, attended by Michael Collins.

+Hogan supported the Anglo-Irish Treaty and joined the Free State Army at the beginning of the Irish Civil War, rising to the rank of Major General of the Eastern Command.
 It was during this period that he came to public attention after the general manager of the Great Northern Railway Company, John Bagwell, was kidnapped by anti-treaty forces, on hearing of the kidnapping Hogan issued a proclamation to the effect that if he was not safely released, reprisals would be taken against anti-treaty prisoners in custody.
 Within less than 24 hours of the proclamation Bagwell was released.
 He continued serving with the army after the end of the Civil War and in 1927 succeeded General Peader McMahon as Chief of Staff of the Defence Forces.
 He resigned from this post in 1929 after a dispute with the then Minister of Defence, Desmond Fitzgerald.
+The incident had involved the then Army chief of staff, Gen Dan Hogan, and the minister for defence, Desmond FitzGerald, who were having a disagreement over soldiers' pay and conditions.
+During this, according to the memoirs of CS "Todd" Andrews, Hogan struck FitzGerald.
+It was the end of the former's career.

 Shortly after leaving the army, he emigrated to New York, on board the SS George Washington, and it is more than likely that it was at this time that he made the gift of a sword to Eoin O’Duffy, as the two remained good friends and O’Duffy travelled to the port with him to see him off to America.